 During five of the seven recessions, gold increased—in three of them, it even jumped by double digits, including during the Great Recession.
 Gold is a safe-haven asset, and during periods with economic turbulence, uncertainty, or recession, investors seek out gold to protect their wealth.
 The two recessions during which gold prices went down occurred when interest rates were historically high.
 Remember Paul Volcker’s 22% rate?

-It’s simple: To preserve the value of your investments and/or retirement savings, you should include gold in your portfolio.
+It’s simple: to preserve the value of your investments and/or retirement savings, your recession investment strategy should include adding gold to your portfolio.
 And you should do so before the next recession begins, so you can fully benefit from the precious metal’s strong ability to protect your wealth.

-Don’t buy gold in case a recession comes but because it comes.
+Don’t invest in physical gold in case a recession comes but because it comes.
 No one knows when the next recession sets in, but the odds of a recession coming at one point or another are 100%, and the signs are clear that it’s not far into the future.

 You don’t need to be a fortune teller to see why it’s wise to include gold in your portfolio—history clearly shows recessions are inevitable, and gold can shield the rest of your portfolio from heavy losses.
 If you own a meaningful amount of precious metals, you stand a much greater chance at doing well in the next recession than people who don’t own precious metals.
 Just after the 2008 recession, the price of gold went up 3-fold in three years, proving yet again its value as financial insurance.

 From a timing perspective, now is the perfect time to insure your portfolio with gold.
-Once the reckless monetary and fiscal policies of our government lead us into the next recession, investors will turn towards gold, and the precious metal will become much more expensive to acquire.
+Once the reckless monetary and fiscal policies of our government lead us into the next recession, investors will turn towards gold as a recession investment strategy.
+That means the precious metal will become much more expensive to acquire.